ctr-l/digital-garden/_notes/Cyber warfare.md

 ---
 title: Cyber Warfare and relevant laws
 ---
 There are two separate domains in which the rights and laws of armed conflict apply.
-Part **something** of the [[Tallinn Manual]] provides some rules in relation to cyber warfare.
+Part IV of the [[Tallinn Manual]] provides some rules in relation to cyber warfare.

 Jus ad bellum - these are the principles that govern the right to go to war